 An application to the Commission for a licence for the distribution, retail or use of gas must include details regarding the area of supply; the site location plan and piping layout; the technical specifications of the piping system; and any other information that the Commission may request to enable it to organise and supervise the national gas distribution network.20

-The above-mentioned licences relate to the construction of power plants and power installations, and to the supply, sale, distribution and transmission of energy.
-Any person interested in entering the energy market in Malaysia should also be mindful that other ancillary licences and certifications may be required in the process of obtaining the above-mentioned licences and approvals from the Commission.
-Approvals from the Department of Environment of Malaysia or the Malaysian Department of Occupational Safety and Health would also be relevant to an IPP.
-As a condition of the ESA licences or PPAs, a licence holder would generally also be required to employ certain technically skilled and qualified persons, and potential applicants should bear in mind that although the government has been gradually liberalising professional services in Malaysia – including engineering and construction services – the relevant laws continue to prescribe minimum qualification requirements that are favourable to Malaysians or require local participation (e.g., a minimum period of residency in Malaysia, or a minimum percentage of Malaysian or Bumiputera21 equity in an applicant company).
+In Malaysia, licences are non-transferrable, and hence any acquirer of an energy business must procure its own energy licences (or, if the acquisition is by way of sale of shares in the licensee, the consent of the Commission and other stakeholders will likely be required).
+Further, while the licences discussed above relate to the construction of power plants and power installations, and to the supply, sale, distribution and transmission of energy, other ancillary licences and certifications may be relevant to a prospective market entrant, for example, approvals from the Department of Environment of Malaysia or the Malaysian Department of Occupational Safety and Health.
+As a condition of the ESA licences or PPAs, a licence holder would generally also be required to employ certain technically skilled and qualified persons, and although the government has been gradually liberalising professional services in Malaysia – including engineering and construction services – the relevant laws continue to prescribe minimum qualification requirements that are favourable to Malaysians or require local participation (e.g., a minimum period of residency in Malaysia, or a minimum percentage of Malaysian or Bumiputera21 equity in an applicant company).
 Certain other laws, such as the Factories and Machinery Act 1967 and the Petroleum (Safety Measures) Act 1984, also contain provisions addressing licences, approvals, certifications and registrations relating to safety, transportation and other matters that are ancillary, but nonetheless essential, to any party interested in entering the Malaysian energy market.

 Transmission/transportation and distribution services